CvR42/openzfs-docs/docs/introduction.rst

 Architecture
 ============

-ZFS itself is composed of three principle layers.
-The bottom layer is the Storage Pool Allocator, which handles organizing the physical disks into storage.
-The middle layer is the Data Management Unit, which uses the storage provided by the SPA by reading and writing to it transactionally in an atomic manner.
+ZFS itself is composed of three principlal layers.
+The bottom layer is the Storage Pool Allocator (SPA), which handles organizing the physical disks into storage.
+The middle layer is the Data Management Unit (DMU), which uses the storage provided by the SPA by reading and writing to it transactionally in an atomic manner.
 The top layer is the dataset layer, which translates between operations on the filesystems and